 With numerous career achievements and a massive presence on and off the football field, the Portuguese soccer star has matched his brilliant skills with a huge social media presence to become the world’s highest paid athlete according to Forbes, with earnings of $93 million last year along.
-His net worth right now is a staggering $300 million.
+His net worth right now estimated at a staggering $530 million in 2021.

 Born as Cristiano Ronaldo dos Santos Aveiro on February 5, 1985 in Santo Antonio, Madeira, a small island off the western coast of Portugal, he grew up in poverty and hardship, mainly because of his father’s problem with alcohol.

 But it was also due to his father’s work as an equipment manager at a local football club that the young boy discovered soccer.
 And when that happened, it was love at first sight.
 Or at the first kick of the ball.

 All that Ronaldo wanted to do afterwards was play football.
 That’s all.
 No homework, no time wasted with school, skipping meals or running away from home through his bedroom window with a soccer ball.
 By the time he was 10, he was already a sensation on the field.